Sumitsharma31/portfolio/README.md

 **🖥️ Features**
 <p>
 Dynamic UI: Built with React for a fast, component-based, and maintainable codebase.
 Smooth Animations: Implemented using Framer Motion for engaging page transitions and interactive element effects.
 Fully Responsive Design: Crafted with Tailwind CSS for a pixel-perfect, mobile-first design that looks great on all devices.
 Functional Contact Form: Integrated with EmailJS to allow visitors to send messages directly to my inbox without a dedicated backend.

-Interactive Background: Features an animated particle background to add a modern, tech-savvy feel.
+Interactive Background: Features an animated particle background to ad a modern, tech-savvy feel.

 Clean Navigation: A simple and intuitive navigation menu for a seamless user experience.
 Reusable Components: Easily scalable and maintainable components for projects, skills, and contact info.</p>

 **⚙️ Tech Stack**